 In 1246 the Cardinal’s Palace was enlarged and fortified by Cardinal Stefano de Normandis dei Conti (died 1254).
 The reason to fortify this part of the complex seems to have been to create a safe spot for the pope to retreat to in case of an emergency.
 The Lateran Palace, some 500 metres down the road, was not considered defensible and the population of Rome was fickle and unreliable.
 These were the days of the conflict between the pro-pope Guelfs and the pro-emperor Ghibellines, and the position of the pope was never secure.
 To add insult to injury, the then pope, Innocentius IV (1243-1254), was embroiled in a bitter conflict with the Holy Roman Emperor Frederick II.
 Cardinal Conti also had the Cappella di San Silvestro (Chapel of Saint Sylvester) consecrated as his private chapel in the Palace and commissioned frescoes for it.
 These are papal propaganda and will be discussed in greater detail below.

-When the popes moved to Avignon in 1307, the Cardinal’s Palace soon fell into disrepair.
+When the popes moved to Avignon in 1309, the Cardinal’s Palace soon fell into disrepair.
 In 1564, the whole complex was given to a community of Augustinian nuns, who started an orphanage here and ran it until it was finally closed in 1872.
 The monache agostiniane themselves are still here though and there is a fair chance that you will see them if you visit the church, the cloister or the chapel.
 One of my travel guides claims these nuns have taken a vow of silence.
 Well, probably not.
 When I was in the church, one of them was talking to a visitor.
-Moreover, if you want to visit the Chapel of Saint Sylvester, a nun will tell you a donation is required.
+Moreover, if you want to visit the Chapel of Saint Sylvester, a nun will tell you a donation is requested.

 Exploring the complex